-The Food Security Action Group (FSAG) has launched a Bruce Grey Food Assets Map.
-The map will help to connect organizations and businesses looking to build better food security throughout the region.
+The Food Security Action Group (FSAG) launched a Bruce Grey Food Assets Map in 2014.
+The map helps to connect organizations and businesses looking to build better food security throughout the region.
+NOTE: the map is currently under construction and we hope to share a new link very soon!

 Currently, the Food Assets Map includes programs and initiatives like community gardens, community meals, food banks, food education, good food boxes, meal delivery services, student nutrition programs, and other support services.
 Food businesses on the map include farmers’ markets, distributors, grocers, producers, processors, restaurants and cafés.
 The map also captures food system infrastructure assets such as dry and cold storage, commercial kitchens and transportation opportunities.

-Over the next few months, FSAG will use mapped resources to engage partners in a Grey Bruce Food Gleaning project.
+FSAG use mapped resources to engage partners in a Grey Bruce Food Gleaning project.
 Gleaning is the act of collecting leftover foods that would otherwise go to waste and connecting those foods to people in need.
 According to a 2014 Value Chain Management Centre report, Canadians waste a staggering $31 billion in food every year.
 Food gleaning can play a role in reducing food waste and its impacts, producing social, environmental and economic benefits.

 The map was developed in partnership with Grey County GIS Mapping Services following a survey and interviews with food security programs and services.
 The Food Security Action Group is a branch of the Bruce Grey Poverty Task Force.